IkarosKappler/plotboilerplate/README.md

   //   current drag step).
   draggedFrom : { x : Number, y : Number },

-  // True if this is a drag event (nothing else possible at the moment). wasDragged : boolean,
+  // True if this is a drag event (nothing else available the moment). wasDragged : boolean,

   // The x-y-amount of the current drag step.